LavaSlider/DSSparseArray/DSMutableSparseArray.md

 #### Return value
 None.
 #### Discussion
 This method stores the objects from the *otherSparseArray* at the locations that they are at in *otherSparseArray*.
 If a location already has an object stored at it, that object is replaced.
 There is no shifting up or down of other entries.
-Unlike `setObject:atIndex:`, this method will not clear existing entries.
+Unlike [setObject:atIndex:](#setObjectatIndex), this method will not clear existing entries.
 In other words, empty entries from *otherSparseArray* are not transfered.

     sparseArray1 = [DSMutableSparseArray sparseArrayWithObjectsAndIndexes: @"b", 1, @"c", 2, @"m", 13, nil];
     sparseArray2 = [DSSparseArray sparseArrayWithObjectsAndIndexes: @"d", 3, @"n", 13, nil];